 Solange: A Seat At The Table

 Solange is not only speaking for herself through this album, but is speaking for an entire group of people.
-For the person that is not so outspoken, those who feel like their voice doesn't count, for the people who are tired of speaking out with no change in results, the football player who kneels at the pledge of allegiance, the little black girl who celebrates her reflection, the black man who's blood stains bustling city streets and the unity in different people knowing that we are so much more alike than we are different.
+She is speaking to the person that is not so outspoken, individuals who feel like their voice does not count and for the people who are tired of speaking out with no change in results.
+Solange's sweet melodies are heard by the football player who kneels at the pledge of allegiance, the little black girl who celebrates her reflection, the black man who's blood stains bustling city streets and the unity in people knowing that we are so much more alike than we are different.
 Solange speaks for herself, but in so many ways is speaking for the world.
 Her sultry & calming sounds are something that we as a human race definitely need.

 "I'm weary of the ways of the world."- Weary by Solange

 "This shit is for us."- F.U.B.U. by Solange

 Credits: Carlota Guerrero.
 A Seat At The Table, Solange Knowles.
 Not all photos and videos are the property of ArtsyJunkie.com.